Welcome to HYCH!

 Lara Atella

-Lara feels very fortunate to be the Director/Owner of HYCH and part of this inclusive, caring community that began with the vision of Elizabeth Glover over 16 years ago!
+Lara feels very fortunate to be the Director/Owner of HYCH and part of this inclusive, caring community that began with the vision of Elizabeth Glover over 19 years ago!
 When Lara came to her first hot yoga class she was a skeptic–she had not been a fan of heat nor of yoga classes in past.
 To her surprise after stepping through the doors yoga began to be a part of her life and Hot Yoga Capitol Hill studio her second home.
 Within a month she bought a year membership, and then she was off to Bikram Yoga teacher training in 2010.
-In 2010 she joined the HYCH teaching team and became a studio manager.
-She became owner of HYCH in 2017.
-Lara has trained in various traditions of yoga and is an E-RYT 200 and YACEP.
+In 2010 she joined the HYCH teaching team and became a studio manager and a few years later, owner.
+Lara has trained in various traditions of yoga and is an E-RYT 500 and YACEP.
 She leads training and workshops and has contributed to articles in various sources including the New York Times and Washington Post.
 She enjoys teaching and taking classes regularly at Hot Yoga Capitol Hill because it is a true community that gives back to the neighborhood and prides itself on its diversity, wonderful students, and thoughtful teachers and staff.
 During the COVID pandemic, Lara also taught yoga to the Washington Wizards Basketball team as part of their training program.
 Lara’s background, graduate degree, and work at Johns Hopkins and NIH in neurobehavioral science has helped her to appreciate yoga even more, and she enjoys sharing insights with her students.
 Lara lives just blocks away from the studio in Capitol Hill with her two wonderful children who love back bending!

 Rebecca Ann Burns